 Preparing a Business Case/Economic Appraisal

 All business cases/economic appraisals should be prepared in accordance with The Northern Ireland Guide to Expenditure Appraisal and Evaluation (NIGEAE).
 This was issued under FD (DFP) 20/09 and supersedes the NI Practical Guide to the Green Book.
-The full guidance can be accessed on the DoF website.

 The most recent guidance for consultancy projects (ie when engaging consultants) can be accessed on the Department of Finance (DoF) website via the following link: